-Each social/dance will be held in the Hopewell Memorial Junior High School cafeteria.
+Each social/dance will be held in the Hopewell Memorial Junior High School.

-- Socials for 5th & 6th grade are from 3:00 -4:30pm.
-These students should be picked promptly at 4:30.
-The time for socials is generally from 7:00 9:00 pm for 7th & 8th grade socials.
-With this in mind, students should not arrive at the school prior to 6:50 pm and are expected to have made prior arrangements for rides home promptly at 9:00 pm.
-Students wishing to depart the social prior to dismissal time must have a parent/guardian pick them up at the door with proper identification.
-Once they have entered the building, those students attending the evening's festivities will not be permitted to depart without parental phone contact. - Socials/dances are limited to those students from Hopewell Memorial Junior High School.
-NO students from other school districts, or Hopewell Senior High School are permitted. - Students absent from school, or assigned to a disciplinary consequence on the date of the scheduled social, dance and/or other school affiliated activity are not permitted to attend. - All rules that apply during the regular school day also apply to socials and other school related functions.
+- Students wishing to depart the social prior to dismissal time must have a parent/guardian pick them up at the door with proper identification.
+Once they have entered the building, those students attending the evening's festivities will not be permitted to depart without parental phone contact. - Socials/dances are limited to those students from Hopewell Memorial Junior High School. - NO students from other school districts, or Hopewell Senior High School are permitted.

+- Students absent from school, or assigned to a disciplinary consequence on the date of the scheduled social, dance and/or other school affiliated activity are not permitted to attend. - All rules that apply during the regular school day also apply to socials and other school related functions.
 Any student violating school policy will be subject to removal from the social and their parents will be contacted.
-In the event that additional discipline is required, the student will be referred to the administration where they may, in conjunction with other consequences, have their privilege of attending school-affiliated functions revoked.
-Please note: Any student involved in a physical altercation during these events or any school affiliated event will automatically forfeit the privilege of attending future socials/dances/activities.
+In the event that additional discipline is required, the student will be referred to the administration where they may, in conjunction with other consequences, have their privilege of attending school-affiliated functions revoked. - Student attendance at any school sanctioned event remains a privilege extended to those individuals in good behavioral standing and attend school in accordance with the attendance policy.
+Those demonstrating a pattern of detrimental behavioral conduct and/or attendance that violates the set standards are not permitted to attend/participate in school affiliated functions. - Should a student pose a danger to himself/herself, others in attendance, or the chaperones, the Hopewell Police Department will be summoned for assistance and charges are likely to follow. - Please note: Any student involved in a physical altercation during these events or any school affiliated event will automatically forfeit the privilege of attending future socials/dances/activities.